tytydraco/yessleep/out/Im_a_Cripple_Creek_CO_Rapper_Who_Works_At_a_Haunted_Roadside_Inn_I_Dissed_a_Murderous_Gangsta_Rapper_Both_Want_Me_Dead_.md

 The motel was quiet.

-I just finished my shift, and I'm about to go home and attempt to get some sleep. *Which I doubt will be possible*, **so wish me luck.**

 **Has anyone experienced anything like this before?
 If you know something about “the signals” or pirate radio stations, let me know.
 I swear this isn’t a joke...**